STEMSmartLabs/Arduino-EK-R4-Experiment-Kit/README.md

 ---

-## Setting Up Arduino EK R4 Experiment Kit
+## Setting Up Arduino एक R4 Experiment Kit

-**Install the Arduino EK R4 Experiment Kit Library and Dependencies**
+**Install the Arduino एक R4 Experiment Kit Library and Dependencies**

 Before starting with your projects, make sure you have the **Arduino IDE** installed and set up properly.